 Adopting business agility is the key to digital transformation

-THERE is nothing wrong with the response that future of the ERP is on the “cloud”.
+THERE is nothing wrong with a response that future of the ERP is on the “cloud”.
 But this is inevitable anyways.
 What is important to think about is what capabilities are needed to provide the agility that business expects.
-Businesses need the ability to deliver goods and services quickly, innovate and disrupt the market with new product innovations and lead through complexities.
+Businesses needs the ability to deliver goods and services quickly, innovate and disrupt the market with new product innovations and lead through complexities.
 Unfortunately, most organizations underlying systems and processes hinder the effort to achieve the agility.
 One of the core reasons why this happen despite having ERP as operational backbone is that the data & processes are trapped in siloed disparate systems leading to inefficient processes causing incomplete or outdated information.
-Ideally, the processes such as “Record-to-Report” , “Order-to-Cash” , “Hire to Retire” should allow faster execution of the transactions.
-Businesses need single source of truth for deeper insight of “customers” , “employees” , “products “ , “assets” and so on.
-Such issues manifest themselves into incomplete data preventing from drilling down to underlying transactions.
+End to end business processes should allow faster execution of the transactions.
+Such issues manifest themselves into incomplete data , preventing from drilling down to underlying transactions.
 This in turn prevents from knowing ‘why ‘something happened and ‘what ‘is likely to happen.

 Given this trend, the next generation of the ERP systems are likely to be a combined stack of ERP SaaS (best of breed) + PaaS (as system of intelligence) as capability to not only provide a robust operational back bone but also provide the agility the businesses need today.